icon_notification notification-animation 2

 He has a total taxable income of ₹75,00,000 of which income from capital gains is ₹5,00,000 from his investments in shares in the US market (source country).

 He has to pay US federal income tax of ₹1,00,000 (assumed) on such capital gain.
-As per Indian Income Tax Act, 1961 on long term capital gains on equity in a foreign country, he is liable to pay income tax at 22.88% (20% tax+ 10% surcharge + 4% education cess on tax and surcharge).
-Accordingly, he will have to pay a long term capital gain tax in India of ₹1,14,400.
+As per the Indian Income Tax Act, 1961 on long term capital gains from equity in a foreign country, he is liable to pay income tax at 14.30% (12.5% tax+ 10% surcharge + 4% education cess on tax and surcharge).
+Accordingly, he will have to pay a long term capital gain tax in India of ₹71,500 in India.

 Rahul is eligible to claim the FTC in respect of US federal tax of ₹1,00,000.
-Therefore, Rahul will pay only the Indian tax of ₹14,400 as taxes in India.
+However, Rahul can claim FTC only up to ₹71,500 in India.
+Therefore, he will not be required to pay any further taxes on such capital gain in India.

 For example- Rohan, an Indian national, is deputed by an Indian MNC to work in the US for three years.
 Therefore, he becomes a US tax resident and an NRI in India.